Schenectady County, New York: Government and politics

 Voters in Schenectady County have typically leaned Democratic since the mid-20th century.
 They have given small to moderate leads to Democrats since 1988 in presidential elections.
 The congressman Paul Tonko is a Democrat.
+Schenectady County is a statewide bellwether in presidential elections, as it has voted for the statewide presidential winner in every presidential election since 1980.
+This is the longest such streak of any county in the state.

 Legislative authority is vested in the County Legislature, which consists of 15 members representing 8 communities, separated into four districts.
 The current composition of the Legislature is as follows (10 Democrats, 2 Republicans, and 3 Conservatives who caucus with the Democrats):